AbhinavChoudhary24167/Error-Code-Correction/README.md

 ## Reliability report

 The `eccsim` CLI can generate a reliability summary.
+The underlying `compute_fit_pre` and `compute_fit_post` helpers now return a small dataclass containing the nominal FIT value and an optional standard deviation.
+This makes it straightforward to reason about uncertainty and report results as ranges rather than single figures.
 Adding `--json` emits a machine-readable version alongside the human table:

 ```bash
 $ python eccsim.py reliability report --qcrit 1.2 --qs 0.25 --area 0.08 --flux-rel 1 --json